ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

     - Visual status indicators
     - Appropriate error handling
 - Remaining placeholder components have basic structure and Vietnamese headers but require further enhancement
+- Add more detailed validation feedback for each booking step.
+- Consider implementing a seat category system with different pricing.
+- Add visual indicators of selected seats count and total price on all steps.
+- Implement symbolic payment processing (no actual payment gateway integration).
+- Add booking confirmation emails/notifications.
+- Implement a booking history view for users.

 ## Known Issues
 - Some linter errors in TheaterLocations.tsx related to MenuItem imports